-When it comes to marketing, you can run optimized advertising campaigns to bring in more customers for your product and manage your store with the help of third-party software, API, and Seller Center.
+When it comes to marketing, you can run optimized Walmart ad campaigns to bring in more customers for your product and manage your store with the help of third-party software, API, and Seller Center.

 How Is Walmart Marketplace Different From Amazon?

 Due to the steep obstacle to entry, Walmart Marketplace has much less competition than other bigger platforms.
 This means that the sellers have a greater chance to stand out.

 It is predicted that Walmart features about 1,000 3rd party sellers — where hundreds of new sellers are added every month.
 When you compare this figure with a giant like Amazon (it has 2 million 3rd party sellers), it is very less.

 Now, as a seller, this is a good news for you because you don’t have much competition and you can easily win the Walmart Buy Box.